Coderad32/XTTPS/Token/Sigils.md

 ## More So

 Each token sigil is unique and the sigil keymapper project can be found in the other repository on my profile.

+For additional work please see other repos.

-## Connect
+## Connect / XTTPS

 Please connect if you like this project.